If your Windows 10 desktop or laptop suddenly lost the network connection and showed limited connectivity, here are the

-One of the above reset commands removes all persistent static route entries from your Windows 10 computer.
-I faced this issue and had to add those static routes again by ‘route add’ command.
+One of the above reset commands removes all persistent static route entries from the Windows 10/11 computer.
+I faced this issue and had to add those static routes again by the ‘route add’ command.

 This will mostly solve the problem of a limited Wi-Fi connectivity issue in Windows 10 or 8.1.

 The following few more netsh commands may fix the problem.
-Make sure you are entering below commands in command prompt which was opened as Administrator.
+Ensure you enter the below commands in the command prompt, which was opened as Administrator.

 netsh int tcp set heuristics disabled

 netsh int tcp set global rss=enabled

-I’m sure one of the above commands may fix the issue or at least make your Windows 10 network faster.
+I’m sure one of the above commands will fix the issue and make your Windows 10 network faster.

-5) If your wired network is fine, but you are having trouble in the wireless network only, then you can change the power options to wake up the WiFi Adapter.
+5) If your wired network is fine, but you are having trouble in the wireless network only, change the power options to wake up the WiFi Adapter.